CSCfi/csc-user-guide/docs/data/datasets/best-encryption-practices.md

 data services for research.

 Scientific research data may contain also sensitive data.
-There is no single simple definition of sensitive data but rather it is derived from national and EU legislations [^1].
-The data owner &ndash; this means the customer, i.e. usually the research project or a researcher &ndash; is responsible for knowing if the data is sensitive or not and handling it appropriately.
+There is no single simple definition of sensitive data but rather it is derived from national and EU legislations.[^1] The data owner &ndash; this means the customer, i.e. usually the research project or a researcher &ndash; is responsible for knowing if the data is sensitive or not and handling it appropriately.
 In case of using CSC's data services for research the question about sensitivity of the data must be resolved